 If you experience a hormonal or endocrine disorder such as polycystic ovary syndrome

-After starting a new hormonal medication or birth control method
+After starting a new hormonal medication such as hormonal therapy or a birth control method like oral contraceptives

 Even though you experience breakouts during periods of hormonal fluctuation, what we call "hormonal acne" is not much different than other kinds of acne.
 Let's look at why.